 While some types of glaucoma don't show symptoms in the early phases, bloodshot eyes can indicate the type of glaucoma that requires immediate medical care.
 This disease causes damage to the optic nerve due to excessive pressure within the eye.
 When this pressure suddenly rises, the eye’s blood vessels become dilated and visible, making the eye appear red.

 If you have bloodshot eyes and/or have the following risk factors for glaucoma, immediately schedule an appointment with your eye doctor.

 Bloodshot Eyes Won’t Go Away?

 Talk to Us Any time you notice bloodshot eyes or blood on the front of the eye, don’t wait.
-Schedule your eye exam with our optometric team at Honest Eye Doctor in East Round Rock today.
+Schedule your eye exam with our optometric team at Honest Eye Doctor in Round Rock today.

 Q&A With Your Local Optometrist

 Can I get bloodshot eyes after LASIK surgery?

 LASIK surgery is highly effective minimally invasive laser eye surgery that can correct refractive errors, but like all surgical procedures, it can have side effects.
 Your eyes may be bloodshot or you could see halos from a few days to three weeks after surgery.
 Additionally, you may experience other dry eye symptoms.
 Eye drops and liquid tears can alleviate these symptoms, but if you have any concerns about your eyes following LASIK surgery contact your eye surgeon.